 |Haplotype Summaries||CYP2A6*1B, CYP2A6*1X2, CYP2A6*2, CYP2A6*4, CYP2A6*7, CYP2A6*9, CYP2A6*10, CYP2A6*12, CYP2A6*17, CYP2A6*20|

 Haplotypes are derived from the Human Cytochrome P450 (CYP) Allele Nomenclature Database.
 The Human Cytochrome P450 (CYP) Allele Nomenclature Database states that nucleotide changes listed below are based on NCBI Reference Sequence NG_008377.1.
+Numbering appears to start at position 5022 in that file (ATG start codon).
 For questions about nucleotide positions, please contact the Human Cytochrome P450 (CYP) Allele Nomenclature Database directly, as they are the authoritative source on cytochrome P450 nomenclature.

 Notes for particular alleles: